 - Symptoms resemble those of arthritis, but fibromyalgia affects the soft tissue, not the joints.

-- The cause is unknown, but risk factors include traumatic injury, rheumatoid arthritis, and genetic factors.
+- The cause is unknown, but risk factors include traumatic injury, rheumatoid arthritis and other autoimmune disorders, such as lupus, and genetic factors.

-- There is no cure, but medications, exercise, acupuncture, and behavioral therapy can help relieve symptoms.
+- There is no cure, but medications, exercise, acupuncture, and behavioral therapy can help relieve symptoms and improve sleep quality.

 Common symptoms include: